Port Hardy Airport

 📖 Plain English Explanation:

 This is the base forecast condition.
-Winds will be variable in direction at 3kt.
+Winds from the Southeast (140°) at 6kt.
 Visibility will be excellent at more than 6SM.
-Skies will be clear.
+Scattered clouds at 2000 feet, Broken clouds at 4000 feet, Overcast skies at 8000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 Wind